Izaek256/Lostnfound/PRESENTATION.md

 $password = '';
 $database = 'lostfound_db';
 ```
-**What to say:** "We use standard XAMPP/WAMP configuration with localhost, root user, and no password for easy local development."
+**Functionality:** Sets up connection parameters using standard XAMPP/WAMP defaults.
+The empty password is typical for local development environments.

 ---

-**2. MySQL Connection (Lines 16-19)**
+**2. MySQL Server Connection (Lines 16-19)**
 ```php
 $conn = mysqli_connect($host, $username, $password);
 if (!$conn) {
     die("Connection failed: " . mysqli_connect_error());
 }
 ```
-**What to say:** "First we connect to the MySQL server.
-If connection fails, the script stops with an error message."
+**Functionality:** Establishes connection to MySQL server (not database yet).
+The script terminates with error message if connection fails.

 ---

-**3. Auto-Create Database (Lines 22-23)**
+**3. Automatic Database Creation (Lines 22-23)**
 ```php
 mysqli_query($conn, "CREATE DATABASE IF NOT EXISTS $database");
 mysqli_select_db($conn, $database);
 ```
-**What to say:** "This is the magic of zero-configuration.
-The system automatically creates the database if it doesn't exist, then selects it for use."
+**Functionality:** Creates the database if it doesn't exist, then selects it for use.
+The "IF NOT EXISTS" clause prevents errors if database already exists.

 ---